Introduction¶

 files are referenced from the project.
 Implement the function prototypes declared there so that the Core Engine can delegate the relevant operations to the provided BSP C functions.

-A VEE Port Example is not available for the same MCU/RTOS/C Compiler¶
+A VEE Port Example is not available for the same MCU/RTOS/C Compiler

 Look for an available VEE Port Example that will match in order of priority:

-- same MCU part number.
+same MCU part number

-- same C compiler.
+same C compiler

 At this point, consider either to modify the closest VEE Port:

-- In the SDK: modify the VEE Port configuration.
+Modify the VEE Port configuration.

 Or to start from scratch a new VEE Port:

-in the C IDE: start from an empty project and implement the drivers of each of the LL drivers API.
+In the C IDE, start from an empty project and implement the drivers of each of the LL drivers API.

 Make sure to link with: